Solid Queue in Rails 8: Setup Notes and Trade-offs

 Authentication

-Protect your dashboard in production:
+Protect your dashboard before deployment:

 # config/routes.rb